 - Carefully draw a winged line parallel to the winged line on your upper eyelid.

-- Make sure when lining your lower lash line, you stick close to the eyelashes.
+- Make sure when lining your lower lash line to stick close to the eyelashes.

-- If your winged flicks are too thick, use an ear bud and clean between the winged lines; this will define them.
+- If your winged flicks are too thick, use an ear bud dipped in makeup remover, and clean between the winged lines; this will define them.

 - Add contrast to your eyes by highlighting the corner of your eyes with nude eye pencil.